OPINION

 “The Witness: See, this whole thing hassles my head, and it’s hard for me to say yes definitely if eleven people and the Court has proved him guilty I could say guilty.

-"The Court: Mrs. Roberts, is there a possibility now that if you get to a point where your vote is about to be cast and you knew it was going to result in a guilty verdict and it would result in the death penalty being imposed upon this defendant that you would be precluded from casting that vote?
+“The Court: Mrs. Roberts, is there a possibility now that if you get to a point where your vote is about to be cast and you knew it was going to result in a guilty verdict and it would result in the' death penalty being imposed upon this defendant that you would be precluded from casting that vote?

 “The Witness: There is a possibility, yes.”

-Another claim of error concerns the trial justice's refusal to allow the jury to view various portions of the ACI.
+Another claim of error concerns the trial justice’s refusal to allow the jury to view various portions of the ACI.
 Clark contends that the entire thrust of his case was to discredit the testimony of the inmates who testified for the prosecution.
-According to Clark, the inmates were out to "frame" him and to this and committed perjury.
+According to Clark, the inmates were out to “frame” him and to this end committed perjury.
 He maintains that crucial to his defense was an ability on the part of the jury to understand fully the physical layout of the cell block and the other prison areas that were referred to by the various witnesses for the prosecution.
 Had this awareness been present, Clark asserts, the jury would have rejected the testimony offered by the state.

 The trial justice, in his consideration of the motion, attempted to balance the benefits to be gained from the view against the potential for prejudice.
 In regard to the benefits, he noted that a view would be taken “if confusion became apparent.”
 He had personally taken a view, and this action better prepared him to appraise the necessity of a second undertaking.
 The jury had the benefit of photographs of the cell-block area where the homicide occurred.

 The trial justice made it clear that he was hesitant in exposing the jurors to a prison locale.
 His thinking parallels that of a recent Maine case.
-State v.
-Melvin, 390 A.2d 1024 (Me.
-1978).

 “Moreover as to any additional assistance the jury might derive from an actual view of the prison, it was reasonable for the presiding justice to have concluded that this benefit was sufficiently minor to be outweighed by the special burdens involved in a jury view of the State Prison: the extraordinary precautions which would be necessary to maintain prison routine and security because of the presence of the jury as well as to ensure that the jury would not become exposed to potentially prejudicial information.”
 Id. at 1032.